This is now in your Top Picks!

 Al Habasha Ethiopian Restaurant for comfort food from Africa

 You’ll find this place bustling with Ethiopian diners – an excellent sign for a restaurant that serves authentic Ethiopian fare in Deira's Abu Hail area.
 Al Habasha is owned by the effervescent Sara, who sources choice ingredients like butter and traditional fermented bread (injera) from her home country.
 Try the fiery red chicken stew (doro wat).
 It’s the Ethiopian national dish and is ladled directly over the fermented spongy injera.
 Served without cutlery, the traditional way is to eat with your right hand, using the bread to scoop up juicy bits of food without staining your fingers (a rare feat).
 There are plentiful options for vegetarians as Ethiopians have many 'fasting days' – and the misir (lentils) and shiro (stew of chickpea powder) are particularly delicious.
-The food tends to be quite spicy but you can order in some cooling aib (homemade cottage cheese) to dull the fire, or ask for the alitcha (mild or more literally, 'coward') version of stews.
+The food tends to be quite spicy, but you can order in some cooling aib (homemade cottage cheese) to dull the fire, or ask for the alitcha (mild or, more literally, 'coward') version of stews.
 While dessert has no place in traditional Ethiopian cuisine, enjoy a post-meal coffee ceremony complete with incense, charming mini-cups, a perky black brew and the Ethiopian coffee snack of choice – popcorn!

 7